Population history of Egypt: Neolithic and Predynastic periods

-Material culture and archaeological data
+Archaeological data and sources for population origin

 Located in the extreme north-east corner of Africa, ancient Egyptian society was at a crossroads between the African and Near Eastern regions.
 Early Egyptologists noted the increased novelty and seemingly rapid change in Predynastic pottery and noted trade contacts between ancient Egypt and the Middle East.
 Fekri Hassan and Edwin et al. point to mutual influence from both inner Africa as well as the Levant.
-Similar cultural features have been observed between the early Saharan populations and dynastic Egypt such as pottery, iconography and mummification.

 Megaliths from Nabta Playa, constructed by Neolithic populations, located in Aswan, Upper Egypt.